sethlogan3/JFL/README.md

 # JFL - Java Flist Library

 ## Overview
-*Note: JFL is still in development as of May 2016.
+*Note: JFL is still in development as of June 2016.
 Code will remain incomplete and will likely contain errors until this header is removed.*

 JFL is an open source third-party Java library for the online roleplaying website f-list.net, offering features for easy implementation of clients and bots for F-chat, and general access of API endpoint data.